-The HIT Capabilities Form collects information through a series of questions on the health center's HIT capabilities, including EHR interoperability and eligibility for CMS Promoting Interoperability programs.
-The HIT Form must be completed and submitted as part of the UDS submission.
+The Health IT Capabilities Form collects information through a series of questions on the health center's health IT capabilities, including EHR interoperability and eligibility for CMS Promoting Interoperability programs.
+The Health IT Capabilities Form must be completed and submitted as part of the UDS submission.
 The form includes questions about the health center's implementation of an EHR, certification of systems, and how widely adopted the system is throughout the health center and its providers.